larryturner/diamondback/readme.rst

-    instances approximate a signal evaluated at an effective frequency equal to the product of the normalized frequency and a rate greater than zero, supporting decimation and interpolation through construction and application of a polyphase filter bank, a sequence of low pass filters with a common frequency response and a fractional sample difference in group delay.
+    instances approximate a signal evaluated at an effective frequency equal to the product of the normalized frequency and a rate greater than zero, supporting decimation and interpolation through definition and application of a polyphase filter bank, a sequence of low pass filters with a common frequency response and a fractional sample difference in group delay.
 An appropriate stride is determined to realize the specified effective frequency without bias and with